wdporter/i-am-that-vuepress/25-hold-on-to-i-am/readme.md

 **Q:**&ensp;The extremes meet.
 To be a perfect *bhogi* is more difficult than to be a perfect *yogi*.

 I am a humble man and cannot venture judgements of value.
 Both the *yogi* and the *bhogi*, after all, are concerned with the search for happiness.
-The *Yygi* wants it permanent, the *bhogi* is satisfied with the intermittent.
+The *yogi* wants it permanent, the *bhogi* is satisfied with the intermittent.
 Often the *bhogi* strives harder than the *yogi*.

 **M:**&ensp;What is your happiness worth when you have to strive and labour for it?
 True happiness is spontaneous and effortless.